 I study relationships between the mass public, the news media, and concentric circles of political elites.
-This set of topics includes assessing journalistic norms and practices, measuring changes in forms of digital news content, and exploring how both citizens and officials navigate a shifting landscape of political information.
+This includes assessing journalistic norms and practices, measuring changes in digital news content, and exploring how both citizens and officials navigate a shifting landscape of political information.

 My research focuses on two primary areas.
 I am currently developing a book project, entitled The Blind Scorekeepers, which examines the role of public opinion data in news coverage of American politics.